An excellent portable unit by a top brand in kitchen products.

-Dual burners, automatic shutoff, built in timer.
-Good enough to be a solid backup for large stove top or provide additional burners.
+Dual burners, automatic shutoff, and built-in timer.
+Good enough to be a solid backup for a large stove top or provide additional burners.

-Expensive, eight heat settings on one burner, five on the other -- not as much variation as competing units.
+Expensive, 8 heat settings on one burner, 5 on the other; not as much variation as competing units.